-As shown in Figure 7.1, every user session maintains its own consistent view of the repository state.
+As shown in Figure 8.1, every user session maintains its own consistent view of the repository state.
 Objects that the repository contained at the beginning of your session are preserved in your view, even if you are not using them-and even if other users' actions have rendered them obsolete.
 The storage that those objects are using cannot be reclaimed until you commit or abort your transaction.
-Depending upon the characteristics of your particular installation (such as the number of users, the frequency of transactions, and the extent of object sharing), this burden can be trivial or significant.
+Depending upon the characteristics of your particular installation (such as the number of users and the commit frequency), this burden can be trivial or significant.